-Text of the Declaration of Compliance
+Wording of the Declaration of Compliance of MLP AG pursuant to § 161

-"Pursuant to § 161 of the German Stock Corporation Act (AktG), the Executive Board and Supervisory Board of MLP AG hereby declare that the company has complied with the recommendations of the "German Corporate Governance Code" government commission (version dated June 24, 2015) since the last Declaration of Compliance was issued.
-Only the recommendations specified in section 4.1.5, section 4.2.2 (2) sentence 2, section 4.2.3 (4) and (5), section 4.2.3 sentence 10, section 5.1.2 sentences 2 and 7, section 5.4.1 sentence 2, and section 5.4.1.
-(2) and (3) were not followed.
+"Pursuant to § 161 of the German Stock Corporation Act (AktG), the Executive Board and Supervisory Board of MLP AG hereby declare that the company has complied with the recommendations of the "German Corporate Governance Code" government commission (version dated May 5, 2015) since the last Declaration of Compliance was issued.
+Only the recommendations specified in Sections 4.1.5 and 4.2.3 page 10, Section 4.2.3 pages 11 to 13, Section 5.1.2.
+Sentence 2, Section 5.1.2 Sentence 8 and Section 5.4.1 (2) were not followed.